aheckmann/greadme/README.md

 If you are running on a mac, a browser will automatically be opened to preview the markdown.

-When no file path is specified, `greadme` attempts to locate a Readme file in the current directory and renders it instead.
-The following filenames and extensions are tried.
+When no file path is specified, greadme displays a file browser of the current directory, similar to Github.
+The following filenames and extensions are displayed.

   - README.md
   - README.markdown